chen-dylan-liang/IK_Visualizer/README.md

 This project includes Three.js visualizers for robot forward and inverse kinematics.
 The main inverse kinematics demo is [visualizers/ik.html](visualizers/ik.html).

 ## Running

-Serve the repository from its root directory, then open the IK visualizer in a browser:
+The IK solver is live [here](https://chen-dylan-liang.github.io/IK_Visualizer/visualizers/ik.html).

+To serve the repository locally, enter the following command in its root directory:
 ```bash
 python3 -m http.server 8000
 ```
+ Then open the IK visualizer in a browser:
 ```text
 http://127.0.0.1:8000/visualizers/ik.html
 ```